"I was just passing the time of day with old Troy of the D.M.P. at the corner of Arbour hill there" (U12.1)

 The 'Cyclops' episode takes place in the pub of Barney Kiernan, and this PC sets its tone.
 Such PCs proliferated in the 1910s, both in Ireland and in the USA.
 Predominantly colored in green, often embossed and gilded, adorned with harps, shamrocks and crowns, they expressed the unabashed patriotism of both Irish and Irish Americans.

-"and be damned but a bloody sweep came along and he near drove his gear into my eye."
+"and be damned but a bloody sweep came along and he near drove his gear into my eye.
+I turned around to let him have the weight of my tongue when who should I see dodging along Stony Batter only Joe Hynes."
 (U12.2)

 "- Soot's luck, says Joe.
 Who's the old ballocks you were talking to?

 - Old Troy, says I, was in the force.
 I'm on two minds not to give that fellow in charge for obstructing the thoroughfare with his brooms and ladders.

 - What are you doing round those parts? says Joe."
 (U12.7)

 "- Devil a much, says I. There is a bloody big foxy thief beyond by the garrison church at the corner of Chicken Lane - old Troy was just giving me a wrinkle about him - lifted any God's quantity of tea and sugar to pay three bob a week said he had a farm in the county Down off a hop of my thumb by the name of Moses Herzog over there near Heytesbury street."
 (U12.13)